Nepheloid layer: Porcupine Bank

-A prominent nepheloid layer exists in the Porcupine Bank.
+A prominent nepheloid layer exists in the Porcupine Bank off the coast of Ireland.
 Geographically, the nepheloid layers are more detectable and prominent along the Porcupine Bank's western slope.
 Both the bottom and intermediate nepheloid layers form due to a myriad of factors such as internal tides, waves, and subsequent bottom erosion.
 The intermediate nepheloid layer can also manifest by breaking off from the bottom layer, and the water column above the area in which the bottom nepheloid layer forms is marked by significant differences in temperature, density, and salinity.